HealthClub8/COSMO/cosmo/README.md

 # COSMO 2
 COSMO 2 Project (COSMO, living in my son’s phone)

-Then the idea came to build a helper for my son.
+Later an idea came to build a helper for my son.
 He was bombarding me with questions, and since he cannot use Google yet, I decided to automate it.
 I bought him a simple [£100 phone](https://www.gsmarena.com/motorola_moto_g35-13288.php) and installed [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en_GB), which redirects all his questions to ChatGPT.
 Using Google TTS (Text-to-Speech) and STT (Speech-to-Text), COSMO explains the answers in a way that matches his age.

 ![Logo](https://cosmo.yes.app/cosmo2/cosmo2.jpg)